infofiend/Documentation/device-type-developers-guide/tiles-metadata.rst

 .. note::

-    The example above uses some attributes within our state method.
-We use the ``name`` and ``currentValue`` attributes to make our state definition more dynamic.
+    The state definition example above uses two device attributes -- the ``name`` and ``currentValue`` attributes -- within the state method in order to make the tile label more dynamic.

 Tile Definitions